gvwilson/buildtogether.tech/src/thinking/index.md

 ## Learning Strategies

-All of this leads to six [%i "learning strategies" %]strategies[%/i%] that have been proven to help people learn faster and better [%b Weinstein2018 %].
+All of this leads to six strategies[%i "learning strategies" %] that have been proven to help people learn faster and better [%b Weinstein2018 %].
 While researchers still disagree on *why* they work, everyone now agrees that they *do*.

-[%i "spaced practice" "learning strategies!spaced practice" %]Spaced practice[%/i%].
+Spaced practice[%i "spaced practice" "learning strategies!spaced practice" %].
 :   Ten hours of study spread out over five days is more effective than two
     five-hour days, and far better than one ten-hour day.
 You should therefore create a study schedule that spreads study activities over time: block off